oristopo/nanoTAPR/README.md

 left-click will not create a new one but can drag an exiting one.
 The screen parameters update in real-time as the marker is dragged.

-A value of 0 effectively disables the display of a marker (since 0 will always be off the left side of the display screen).
+A value of 0 effectively disables marker display (since 0 will always be off the left side of the display screen).
 Any marker with a value of 0 is considered unused.
 It can be used by entering a displayable value in the marker entry menu.